-Boris Johnson booed as he watches cricket at Oval
+Boris Johnson booed as he watches cricket at The Oval

 -

-Boris Johnson booed as he watches cricket at Oval
+Boris Johnson booed as he watches cricket at The Oval

 Boris Johnson was booed by cricket fans when he was shown on the big screen at the England v India test.